Cray-HPE/docs-csm/operations/rack_resiliency/Kyverno_Policy.md

 [Restart Rack Resiliency critical services](../../install/configure_administrative_access.md#9-restart-rack-resiliency-critical-services) step.
 The critical services are restarted only when Rack Resiliency is enabled and the Kyverno policy is applied.

-During the service restart, the Kyverno policy is implemented by the Kyverno policy engine.
+### Modifying critical services

+Administrators are able to modify the Rack Resiliency critical services.
+If an administrator does nothing but remove critical services, then no service restarts are necessary.
+However, if any critical service is added or modified, then a service restart is performed as part of that procedure.

+For more detailed information, see [Manage Critical Services](Manage_Critical_Services.md).

-### 2. Add topology constraints
+## Add topology constraints

 The policy engine updates the topology constraint to the Deployment or StatefulSet specifications of the critical services.